ragulka/Numeral-js/README.md

 Add valueOf() function

-Chain functionality to language function
+Chain functionality to locale function

 Make all minified files have the same .min.js filename ending